 If your dog is not in the alpha position (because you are), she can relax and simply do what the leader wants her to do.

 Once you have established who is in charge, all puppy training is easier.
 You’ll have better success with crate training, leash training and obedience training like learning to sit.
 And you’ll be able to make up little training games to play with your puppy.

 Later, when things are going well, you can fun with your dog doing some agility training!

 For most families, the first training sessions will center around house training your puppy.
 But there is more to puppy dog training than just getting your new dog house trained!
 And part of training is just understanding your dog’s psychology and how he learns.

 Watch this video to get a feel for the Doggie Dan system of dog and puppy training.
 You can click below to get free access to online training videos that will help you get started training your dog.

 This is an amazing system.
 I watch Doggie Dan’s videos frequently, and I am constantly learning more and more about dog training.
-Get free access to Dan’s online training videos and website now.
+Get access to over 100 of Dan’s online training videos and website now for just $1.